Sharrnah/whispering/README.md

 This application listens to any audio stream on your machine and prints out the transcription or translation of the audio.
 Based on OpenAI's [Whisper](https://github.com/openai/whisper) project.

-It allows connecting to OSC (so far hardcoded to VRChat URL) and Websockets (For Streaming Overlays for example)
+It allows connecting to OSC (for VRChat for example) and Websockets (For Streaming Overlays and Remote Controlling some settings using the websocket_remote)

 <img src=screenshots/vrchat.png width=400><img src=screenshots/streaming-overlay.png width=400>